 The Legend of Buckout Road: The Movie - White Plains, NY - Former New Rochelle resident John Pascucci brings the Westchester urban legend to life in his screenplay of "Buckout Road."

 I haven't heard anything about the movie's production since then until I saw someone share the trailer on Facebook today.
 And I'm kinda freaking out about it.
 Not only am I stoked that it's actually coming out but the trailer actually looks really good.

 So, I had to share it with you because I figured many of you would be just as excited as I am.

 "A college class project on creation and destruction of modern myth, turns terrifying when a trio of young people come to realize the many evil urban legends surrounding New York States famed Buckout Road may, in fact be real," is what the YouTube caption says.

 The director, Matthew Currie Holmes, is from Canada and Pascucci doesn't appear to be attached to this film, but I can't confirm that.
 I can confirm that Danny Glover is in the movie starring as Dr. Powell.

 And their Facebook page:

 Here's the synopsis for the film:

 There is a small rural stretch of road that connects Westchester to White Plains New York called Buckout Road.
-It home to over a dozen terrifying urban legends and is considered, by some to be the most haunted road in America.
+It is home to over a dozen terrifying urban legends? and is considered, by some to be the most haunted road in America.